• Skip to primary navigation

 Make your own homemade potpourri with natural apples, orange slices, and cinnamon sticks.
 It's a great way to bring a little beauty in and have your home smell wonderful.

-A while back I showed you how to make potpourri from your garden flowers.
+A while back I showed you how to make natural potpourri from your garden flowers.
 Today I'm sharing an easy way to make homemade potpourri with oranges, apples, and cinnamon sticks.

 Perfect for fall or as a Christmas potpourri, these scents offer a warm and cozy feel to your home.